genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 This application is good to use when analysing Targeted Sequencing data, e.g.
 Whole Exome Sequencing assays.

-Besides general quality control of mapped reads, you might also want to assess whether the target capture has been successful, i.e. if most of the reads actually fell on the target, if the targeted bases reached sufficient coverage, etc. To do that, you can use "Targeted Sequencing QC Report".
+**Action**: to assess whether the target capture has been successful, i.e. if most of the reads actually fell on the target, if the targeted bases reached sufficient coverage, etc. To do that, you can use "Targeted Sequencing QC Report".

 By default, the application allows you to compute enrichment statistics for reads mapped only on exome.
 If you go to the app page, change the value to